 Discover it® Cash Back

 The Discover it® Cash Back card offers the perfect opportunity for people who mostly want to earn cash back for statement credits and gift cards.
-With this card, you’ll earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+With this card, you’ll earn 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, 1% unlimited cash back automatically on all other purchases.
 Best of all, Discover promises to match the cash back you earn during your entire first year.
 If you plan to use your card often, this can be a huge boon – and of course, it can definitely help you earn more gift cards.

 Not only can you redeem your cash back for a statement credit, but the Discover it® Cash Back makes it easy to turn in your cash back for gift cards as well.
 Even better, you can often score a $25 or $30 gift card for only 20,000 cash back rewards, which is much better than the basic penny per point value you can expect elsewhere.
 Here are some more details on the card:

 The Chase Freedom® card lets you earn 5% cash back on your first $1,500 spent in categories that rotate every quarter and one point per dollar on all of your other purchases.